 Once the baby squirrels leave their nests they don’t come back, not even for their mothers.
 They go out in the forests and build their summer homes.
 After constructing their nests, they start their quest for food.
 They gather nuts, store them, and build their homes for the upcoming winter season.

 Squirrels reach adulthood after almost 9 months, and within 12 months male and female squirrels mate in the spring or summer seasons.
 Then the entire life cycle of squirrels starts again with new neonates.

 The average lifespan of squirrels is 6-12 years in the wild and up to 20 years in captivity.
 Squirrels, especially neonates, are easy prey for predators like snakes, owls, and hawks.
 Only 25% of squirrels survive their first year.

-Those that survive the attacks of predators have to face other factors which reduce their life expectancies such as diseases, cataracts, parasites, and tooth loss.
+Those that survive the attacks of predators have to face other factors that reduce their life expectancies such as diseases, cataracts, parasites, and tooth loss.
 These diseases gradually slow down their activity, and the ability to survive.
 Some strong squirrels can adapt to survive in urban settings, and therefore live longer than those in the forest.